 Get a Vehicle History Report

 If you buy a used car, a vehicle history report is an absolute must.
-Services like CARFAX provide detailed breakdowns of things you really need to know about your car’s background, including major accidents, open recalls, service history, airbag deployment and number of owners.
+Services like Carfax provide detailed breakdowns of things you really need to know about your car’s background, including major accidents, open recalls, service history, airbag deployment and the number of owners.